cerylean/alexa/README.md

 ### Future Work

-For future iterations I would like to explore dividing the text into parts of speech to determine which verbs and adjectives are most associated with each review type.
+For future iterations I would like to:

+- Explore dividing the text into parts of speech to determine which verbs and adjectives are most associated with each review type.

+- Question the underlying assumptions in the TFIDF matrix weighting

-I would also like to spend more time analyzing Review Helpfulness and potentially create an additional word weighting system that puts a heavier emphasis on reviews that people found more helpful.
+- Spend more time analyzing Review Helpfulness and potentially create an additional word weighting system that puts a heavier emphasis on reviews that people found more helpful.

-It could also be fun to create a review generator that, based on a given star value, creates a fake review representative of general sentiment for that rating.
+- Create a review generator that, based on a given star value, creates a fake review representative of general sentiment for that rating.

 ### References